2018 Marketing Trends

 Many reviewers emphasise the importance of bots and AI led by big data within marketing, advertising and customer service, which of course has potential benefits in terms of scalability, automation and mass communication.

-The importance is to realise the limitations of such automation and the channel which is being used.
+Our advice The importance is to realise the limitations of such automation and the channel which is being used.
 There is quite a difference between automation pulling in live personalised content into an email, and a complex customer service conversation with a chat bot.
 Although the use of technology and rules can be incredibly useful, always consider the context and relevancy of the message and wider implications.

 2. Hyper-personalisation & customer experience marketing

 At the other end of the scale, one-to-one communications are all over the trend reports for this year, with many companies citing the benefits close communications with customers can bring.
 The growth in social media and continued merging of the customer service and marketing functions are allowing the opportunity for brands to deliver a highly personalised and reactive customer service experience, which is truly customer centric.